schellenberg/computerscience20/_sources/VisualProgrammingEnv/CharacterControl.rst

 .. warning:: This is just a stub, to give a sense of what should go here.
 It will be written up properly soon...

-Adapting Project From Yesterday
+Repetition
 -------------------------------

 Adapt previous project to have the characters shrink before they disappear.

-Control a Character Using WASD - Version 1
+Movement Using WASD - Version 1
 ------------------------------------------

 Then control character with WASD.
 Do this in multiple versions -- first with jittery motion (When Key is Pressed), then...

-Control a Character Using WASD - Version 2
+Movement Using WASD - Version 2
 ------------------------------------------
 WASD smoothly (FOREVER block, using if statements)